dgaydukov/cert-aws/sa/files/sa.md

 There is no way to call custom rule manually, yet you can run `aws configservice start-config-rules-evaluation` to test your rule after you made some changes.
 This call won't use latest system config state, but will use last known state of your resources.
 So use this option only for testing purpose, to make sure your config rule is working.
 Configuration Recorder - record all supported resources, yet you can create custom recorder to record only specified set of resources.
-You care charged (0.003 per item when it or it relation changed), to control costs you may stop recorder `aws configservice stop-configuration-recorder --configuration-recorder-name=default`
+You are charged (0.003 per item when it or it relation changed), to control costs you may stop recorder `aws configservice stop-configuration-recorder --configuration-recorder-name=default`
-When you start the configuration recorder, AWS Config takes an inventory of all AWS resources in your account 2 main use cases for config:
+When you start the configuration recorder, Config takes an inventory of all AWS resources in your account 2 main use cases for config:
 * find out current configuration
 * check some previous config before incident happened